logzio/logzio-helm/charts/fluentd/README.md

 #### 3. Deploy

-The following command will install the Chart with the default values.
-If you wish to change some of the values, add to this command `--set` flag(s) with the parameter(s) you'd like to change.
-For more information & example, see the [configuration table](https://github.com/logzio/logzio-helm/tree/master/charts/fluentd#configuration).
+The following command installs the Chart using the default values.
+If you want to modify any settings, append the `--set` flag(s) to this command along with the parameters you wish to change.
+For more information and examples, refer to the [configuration table](https://github.com/logzio/logzio-helm/tree/master/charts/fluentd#configuration).
-You can learn more about the ways you can customise the Chart's values [here](https://helm.sh/docs/helm/helm_install/#synopsis).
+You can find additional details on how to customize the Chart's values [here](https://helm.sh/docs/helm/helm_install/#synopsis).

 Replace `<<LOG-SHIPPING-TOKEN>>` with the [token](https://app.logz.io/#/dashboard/settings/general) of the account you want to ship to.